-Figure 1.2: 7-Step Procedure to determine Water Resource Classes
+Figure 1.2: 7 Step Procedure to determine Water Resource Classes

-This task is associated with and provides the introductory tasks for step 4 and 5 of the Water Resource Classification System (WRCS).
-In practice, these two steps function as one and are integrated as Task 4 (or step 4 within the integrated approach) (DWA, 2012).
-Steps 4 and 5 are closely linked to the next step where the scenarios are tested with stakeholders and the draft Water Resource Classes (WRCs) are determined.
+Step 2, related to this report, is associated with and provides the introduction for Steps 4 and 5 (Figure 1.2).
+Steps 4 and 5 are closely linked to Step 6 whereby the scenarios are evaluated with stakeholders and the draft Water Resource Classes (WRCs) are determined.

-The objective of step 2 of the WRCS, Linking the Value and Condition of the Resource, is to describe and document the following:
+The objective of step 2 of the WRCS, Linking the Value and Condition of the Water Resource, is to describe and document the following:

-- Identification of Classification scenarios. - Water quality consequences (water quality for users). - River ecological consequences of the operational scenarios at the key biophysical nodes (Ecological Water Requirements (EWR) sites) by evaluating and determining the impact on the Ecological Category (EC) and capacity to supply ecosystem services - Economic consequences of Classification scenarios by determining the sectoral impacts of scenarios on yield and ecosystem services. - Socio-economic consequences of Classification scenarios by determining the impacts of any water allocation changes on poorer households. - Integrating and evaluating the consequences to provide preliminary MCs for stakeholder evaluation.
+- Identification of Classification scenarios. - Water quality consequences (water quality for users). - River ecological consequences of the operational scenarios at the key biophysical nodes (EWR sites) by evaluating and determining the impact on the Ecological Category (EC) and capacity to supply ecosystem services - Economic consequences of Classification scenarios by determining the sectoral impacts of scenarios on yield and ecosystem services.

+- Socio-economic consequences of Classification scenarios by determining the impacts of any water allocation changes on poorer households. - Integrating and evaluating the consequences to provide preliminary WRCs for stakeholder evaluation.

 The process described above is illustrated in Figure 1.3.
-This illustrates the broad conceptual process from the determination of the Status Quo (Integrated Step 1) through to the determination of Water Resource Classes.
+This illustrates the broad conceptual process from the determination of the status quo (Integrated Step 1) through to the determination of Water Resource Classes.
 Within these steps there are further sub-steps that pertain to the development of the relationships and assumptions used in each step.
 The first of these is the determination of the flow - ecosystem condition relationships which allow the determination of the class threshold flow requirements.
 These relationships are described in the EWR report.
 The second is the defining of the operational assumptions, yield models and allocation assumptions and water quality models used to determine the impacts of each scenario on the quantity and quality of water available to water users.
 The third is to link the ecosystem condition (or Class) to economic outputs and societal wellbeing in order to estimate changes in these criteria under different Classification scenarios.
 The fourth is to define the framework with which to evaluate the scenarios in conjunction with stakeholders in order to come up with a preferred Classification scenario.
-This would form the basis for recommended Classes for each of the integrated units of assessment (IUAs) of the study area.
+This would form the basis for recommended Classes for each of the integrated units of assessment (IUAs) of the study area

 This report provides an overview of the second, third and fourth elements described above.